Overview of the Lung Cancer Program

-The Lung Cancer program at Cleveland Clinic Abu Dhabi uses the most advanced available techniques to diagnose and treat one of the most common, complex and aggressive forms of cancer.
-The multidisciplinary team includes highly experienced physicians available to see patients quickly, providing a fast and thorough diagnosis followed by a detailed discussion of each individual’s treatment options.
+The Heart & Vascular Institute collaborates with the Respiratory & Critical Care Institute to form the Lung Cancer Program at Cleveland Clinic Abu Dhabi.
+The program uses the most advanced techniques available to diagnose and treat one of the most common, aggressive, and complex cancers: lung cancer.
+The multidisciplinary team includes highly experienced physicians who provide a fast and thorough diagnosis and individualized treatment plan.

 What We Treat

 Lung cancer is one of the most common causes of cancer-related death around the world, both in men and in women.
 Lung cancer is also one of the most aggressive and complex to treat.
 Cigarette smoking is strongly linked to the incidence of lung cancer; approximately 90% of lung cancer cases are a result of tobacco use.
 In the GCC and UAE, smoking shisha and medwakh pipes can also put the smoker at risk of developing lung cancer.

 There are two common conditions that occur in patients with lung cancer: